phalcon-orphanage/docs/en/reference/db.rst

 This component allows for a lower level database manipulation than using traditional models.

 .. highlights::
     This guide is not intended to be a complete documentation of available methods and their arguments.
-Please visit the API_ for a complete reference.
+Please visit the :doc:`API <../api/index>` for a complete reference.

 Database Adapters
 -----------------